ovh/cds/docs/content/docs/concepts/files/pipeline-syntax.md

 ## Stages

 This file describes three jobs (`Build UI`, `Test UI` and `Package UI`) in two stages `Compile` and `Package`.
 The two first jobs will be run in parallel in the first stage.
-When the first Stage will be successful, the second stage containing the last job will be run.
+When the first Stage is successful, the second stage containing the last job will be run.

-A pipeline will always begin with
+A pipeline always begins with:

 ```yaml
 version: v1.0
 name: build